The popularity of crime novels during the 20's and 30's was big I tell ya. Real big!

 Although the public's hunger for hard drinking private eyes and smoky eyed femme fatales waned with the turbulent 60s and beyond, there is no question that film noir has left an indelible mark on the silver screen, and its compelling characteristics will continue to influence cinema well into the future.

-Transistor TV has more than a few film noir gems in our library.
-Stay tuned.
+Transistor TV has more than a few film noir gems in our film files and video vault.